Grant Enfinger: NASCAR

 In 2020, Enfinger broke a 28-race winless streak by winning the season opener at Daytona over Jordan Anderson by 0.010 seconds in overtime, his third career victory and 100th win for Ford in the series.
 He scored three more wins at Atlanta, Richmond, and Martinsville; the Atlanta and Richmond victories came when he passed leaders Austin Hill and Crafton with one and seven laps to go respectively, while his Martinsville win enabled him to qualify for the Championship Round.
 Enfinger was the lone non-GMS Racing driver in the final four.
 He would finish fourth in points.

 Due to a lack of sponsorship, Enfinger was reduced to a part-time schedule in 2021, as he shared the No. 98 with former Kyle Busch Motorsports driver Christian Eckes.
 On March 1, 2021, it was announced that at Las Vegas in March, which was one of Eckes' races in the No. 98, Enfinger would drive the No. 9 truck for CR7 Motorsports, normally driven by the team's owner, Codie Rohrbaugh.
 Enfinger won the fall race in Las Vegas in 2018.
 On April 26, CR7 announced that Enfinger would return to the No. 9 in the race at Kansas, which was the next race where Eckes was in the No. 98.
 While splitting driving duties with ThorSport and CR7, Enfinger was able to compete in 21 of the 22 races during the 2021 season.
 He accumulated six top-fives and eleven top-tens, finishing eleventh in the point standings.

 On May 29, 2021, it was announced that Enfinger would make his debut in the Xfinity Series in the race at Charlotte that day.
 He drove the No. 26 for Sam Hunt Racing.
-With the race having practice and qualifying (and therefore, a field of only 36 cars instead of the usual forty) and the car being slowest in practice, normal driver Brandon Gdovic decided to step out of the car.
+With the race having practice and qualifying (and therefore, a field of only 36 cars instead of the usual forty) and the car being the slowest in practice, the normal driver Brandon Gdovic decided to step out of the car.
 Despite never having been in an Xfinity car, Enfinger did qualify for the race.
 However, he crashed out after making contact with the #13 MBM Motorsports Ford of Chad Finchum.